 We encourage all our members to make a pledge to Good Shepherd regardless of their income level.
 We don't distinguish between large and small amounts: elders on fixed income and children with allowances can give just as joyfully as those with traditional salaried jobs.

-You can place a check or cash in the offering plate any time.
-You can make a one-time, specific donation here.
-Or you can mail checks to the Church of the Good Shepherd, P.O.
+During this time when we cannot place checks or cash in an offering plate, we encourage electronic giving, especially in an automated way.
+You can make a one-time, specific donation or set up a recurring gift here.
+Or if you prefer, you can mail checks to the Church of the Good Shepherd, P.O.
 Box 3108, Federal Way, WA 98063 (please note that our P.O.
-Box ZIP code is different from that of our mailing address).
+Box ZIP code is different from that of our street address).